weaveworks-experiments/flux-classic/site/fluxctl.md

-      --env="": select only containers with these environment variable values, given as comma-delimited key=value pairs --image="": select only containers with this image --labels="": select only containers with these labels, given as comma-delimited key=value pairs --port-fixed=0: Use a fixed port, and get the IP address from docker network settings --port-mapped=0: Use the host IP address, and the host port mapped to the given container port --tag="": select only containers with this tag
+      --env="": select only containers with these environment variable values, given as comma-delimited key=value pairs --image="": select only containers with this image --labels="": select only containers with these labels, given as comma-delimited key=value pairs --tag="": select only containers with this tag
 ```